Managing Multiple Office Locations: The Operations Playbook for 2026

 • Desk-to-employee ratios of 1.5:1 or 2:1 only work when driven by per-site data

 Communication doesn't degrade linearly with distance; it compounds.
-A two-location company might miss the occasional cross-team update, but a five-location company operating across three time zones will develop entirely separate information ecosystems within six months if left unchecked.
+A two-location company might miss the occasional cross-team update, but a five-location company across three time zones will develop separate information ecosystems within six months if left unchecked.

-Cultural fragmentation that nobody notices until retention data arrives
+Cultural fragmentation that surfaces in retention data

 Coordination complexity that eats operational bandwidth

-Scheduling a cross-location workshop for 40 people from three offices involves room availability checks in each building, travel booking for the host site, AV setup that works for the 12 people joining remotely, catering with dietary accommodations across offices, and someone reconciling three different booking systems that don't talk to each other.
+Scheduling a cross-location workshop for 40 people from three offices involves room availability checks in each building, travel for the host site, AV setup for 12 remote joiners, catering across dietary requirements, and someone reconciling three different booking systems.
 Multiply that by the 15-20 cross-location events a mid-size company runs per quarter, and coordination becomes a full-time job disguised as "workplace operations."
+Building hybrid teams that function across these constraints requires deliberate infrastructure, not good intentions.

-With global utilization at 53% (up from 38% in 2024, per CBRE's 2026 data), the average multi-location company is still leaving nearly half its leased space underused on any given day.
+With global utilization at 53% (up from 38% in 2024, per CBRE), the average multi-location company is still leaving nearly half its leased space underused on any given day.
 But that 53% average obscures dramatic variation between locations, floors, and days of the week.
+Tuesdays consistently peak around 59% across industry benchmarks while Fridays drop below 35%, a gap wide enough that some companies could close an entire floor on Fridays and nobody would notice.

-Tracking office occupancy rates by location, department, and day creates the foundation for every downstream decision: lease negotiations, furniture investment, cleaning schedules, even which locations justify a full-time facilities coordinator versus a shared one.
+The smarter move involves understanding these patterns per location rather than applying a company-wide average.
+Your sales team in Atlanta might peak on Mondays (pipeline reviews), while your product team in Seattle clusters Wednesdays and Thursdays (sprint ceremonies).
+Tracking office occupancy rates by location, department, and day creates the foundation for every downstream decision: lease negotiations, furniture investment, cleaning schedules, and which locations justify a full-time facilities coordinator versus a shared one.

-The industry has settled around 1.5:1 to 2:1 desk-to-employee ratios for hybrid organizations, but applying a single ratio across all locations ignores the data sitting in your booking system.
-If your San Francisco office has 200 employees assigned but averages 65 on-site on the busiest day, a 3:1 ratio might work fine there, freeing capital to add desks in your Denver office where 85% of assigned employees show up on Tuesdays.
+The industry has settled around 1.5:1 to 2:1 desk-to-employee ratios for hybrid organizations, but applying a single ratio across all locations ignores the data in your booking system.
+If San Francisco has 200 assigned employees averaging 65 on-site on the busiest day, a 3:1 ratio works fine there, freeing capital to add desks in Denver where 85% of assigned employees show up on Tuesdays.
+Office space planning becomes a portfolio optimization exercise at this point: shifting resources between locations based on demand curves rather than headcount allocations that treat every office identically.

-Worklytics' research found that 80% of meetings happen in rooms sized for 6+ people while averaging only 2.6 attendees, and the no-show rate on booked rooms hits 40%.
-Across multiple locations, this mismatch multiplies: you're paying rent on conference rooms that sit empty nearly half the time they're "booked," while employees in those same offices complain they can't find a room.
+Worklytics' research found that 80% of meetings happen in rooms sized for 6+ people while averaging only 2.6 attendees, with 40% no-show rates on booked rooms.
+Across multiple locations this mismatch multiplies: you're paying rent on conference rooms empty nearly half the time they're "booked," while employees complain they can't find a room.
+Auto-release policies, room-size matching, and cross-location analytics can reclaim 25-35% of meeting room capacity without adding a single square foot.

 Build a smarter real estate strategy across locations